-- The stator frame of a small-sized alternator is made up of cast iron and of a large-size alternator stator’s frame is made up of welded steel.
+- The stator frame of a small-sized alternator is made up of cast iron, and of a large-size alternator, the stator’s frame is made up of welded steel.

 - The stator core is assembled with high-grade silicon content steel laminations is used in the stator core.
 The steel core laminations reduce the hysteresis and eddy-current losses in the stator core.